Mercedes-Benz S-Class (W220): S 63 AMG

 For one month in 2001, AMG produced the S 63 AMG, which was sold in very limited numbers.
-The S 63 was powered by a naturally aspirated 6.3-liter V12 producing 444 PS.
+The S 63 was powered by a naturally aspirated 6.3-liter V12 producing 444 PS and 620 Nm of torque, allowing it to accelerate from 0-100 km/h (62 mph) in a claimed 5.7 seconds.
 It was only offered with a long wheelbase and with rear-wheel drive.
-A total of 70 cars were sold exclusively through AMG in European and Asian markets.
+A total of 70 cars, including at least one Pullman limousine, were sold exclusively through AMG in European and Asian markets.